George Clinton (funk musician): Personal life

+Carol Hall was Clinton's first wife.
+They had several children, including Donna, George III, Darryl, and Lushawn Clinton.
 Clinton married Stephanie Lynn Clinton in 1990.
 In February 2013, after 22 years of marriage, he filed for divorce.
 He is now married to Carlon Thompson-Clinton, his manager of more than 10 years.

-On February 1, 2010, Clinton's 50-year-old son, George Clinton Jr., was found dead in his Florida home.
+On February 1, 2010, Clinton's son George Clinton Jr. was found dead in his Florida home.
 According to police, he died of natural causes and had been dead for several days.

-Clinton was inducted as an honorary member of Omega Psi Phi on July 30, 2020.
+Clinton was inducted as an honorary member of Omega Psi Phi on July 30, 2020, and received an honorary Doctor of Humane Letters from Clinton College in Rock Hill, South Carolina, on May 3, 2024.

-Clinton received an honorary doctorate of humane letters from Clinton College in Rock Hill, South Carolina, on May 3, 2024.
+Clinton claims to have witnessed Unidentified Anomalous Phenomena.
+In an interview with Last Podcast on the Left he said that he and Bootsy Collins were driving to his home from a studio when they saw flying metallic objects, one of which hit their car.
+He described the object as "like mercury" and couldn't explain the sighting, because "we weren't even high".